-ORDINANCE 2022-842
+ORDINANCE 2022-842-E

-AN ORDINANCE CREATING A NEW SECTION 320.504 (MILESTONE INSPECTIONS), CHAPTER 320 (GENERAL PROVISIONS), PART 5 (INSPECTIONS), ORDINANCE CODE, TO REQUIRE MILESTONE INSPECTIONS OF DESIGNATED BUILDINGS ACCORDING TO S. 443.899, FLORIDA STATUTES; CREATING A NEW CHAPTER 328 (MILESTONE INSPECTION REGULATION), TITLE VIII (CONSTRUCTION REGULATIONS AND BUILDING CODES), ORDINANCE CODE, TO IMPLEMENT THE STATUTORY REQUIREMENTS PROVIDED IN S. 553.899, FLORIDA STATUTES; ESTABLISHING THE INTENT AND AUTHORITY; PROVIDING APPLICABILITY AND AREAS OF ENFORCEMENT; PROVIDING DEFINITIONS; DESIGNATING THE ADMINISTRATION; CREATING A REGISTRATION PROCESS; PROVIDING A NOTICE REQUIREMENT; IDENTIFYING THE TYPES OF INSPECTION; DEFINING THE MINIMUM CONTENTS OF THE REPORTS; DESIGNATING POSTING AND PUBLISHING REQUIREMENTS FOR THE REPORT; ESTABLISHING TIMELINES FOR REPAIRS AND CORRECTIVE REPORTS; PROVIDING FOR ENFORCEMENT; AUTHORIZING EXTENSIONS; DESIGNATING FINES; DESIGNATING PROCESS FOR UNSAFE STRUCTURES, REPORTING AND CONDEMNATION; ALLOWING SEVERABILITY; INCLUDING CODIFICATION INSTRUCTIONS; AND PROVIDING AN EFFECTIVE DATE.
+AN ORDINANCE CREATING A NEW SECTION 320.505 (MILESTONE INSPECTIONS), CHAPTER 320 (GENERAL PROVISIONS), PART 5 (INSPECTIONS), ORDINANCE TO REQUIRE MILESTONE INSPECTIONS DESIGNATED BUILDINGS ACCORDING TO SECTION 553.899, FLORIDA STATUTES; CREATING A NEW CHAPTER 328 (MILESTONE INSPECTION REGULATIONS), TITLE VIII (CONSTRUCTION REGULATIONS BUILDING CODES), ORDINANCE CODE, TO IMPLEMENT THE STATUTORY REQUIREMENTS PROVIDED IN S. 553.899, FLORIDA STATUTES; ESTABLISHING THE INTENT AND AUTHORITY; PROVIDING APPLICABILITY AND AREAS OF ENFORCEMENT; PROVIDING DEFINITIONS; DESIGNATING THE ADMINISTRATION; CREATING A REGISTRATION PROCESS; PROVIDING A NOTICE THEREQUIREMENT; IDENTIFYING TYPES OF INSPECTION; DEFINING THE MINIMUM CONTENTS OF THE REPORTS; DESIGNATING POSTING AND PUBLISHING REQUIREMENTS FOR THE REPORT; ESTABLISHING TIMELINES FOR REPAIRS AND CORRECTIVE REPORTS; PROVIDING FOR ENFORCEMENT; AUTHORIZING EXTENSIONS; DESIGNATING FINES; DESIGNATING PROCESS FOR UNSAFE STRUCTURES, REPORTING AND CONDEMNATION; AMENDING SECTION 609.109 (APPLICABLE CHAPTERS AND PARTS), CHAPTER 609 (CODE ENFORCEMENT CITATIONS), ORDINANCE CODE, TO

+REFER TO THE NEW CHAPTER 328, ORDINANCE CODE; ALLOWING SEVERABILITY; INCLUDING CODIFICATION INSTRUCTIONS; AND PROVIDING AN EFFECTIVE DATE.

-following the 2021 collapse of Champlain Towers in the Town of Surfside, Florida; and
+WHEREAS, the Florida Legislature passed Senate Bill 4-D (2022) following the 2021 collapse of Champlain Towers in the Town of Surfside, Florida; and